-Beaver Dam Analogs (BDAs) are simple artificial structures designed to mimic the form and function of natural beaver dams.
-Wetland filling and declines in beaver populations have reduced the number of slow water habitats important for natural flow regimes, salmon, and waterfowl.
+Beaver Dam Analogs (BDAs) are simple restoration techniques designed to mimic the form and function of natural beaver dams.
+Wetland filling and declines in beaver populations have reduced the number of slow water habitats important for natural flow regimes, salmon, amphibians, and waterfowl.
 Installation of BDAs is intended to increase the quality and quantity of these important habitats to benefit streamflow and buffer native fishes and other aquatic species from the impacts of climate change.

-A Beaver Intrinsic Potential model was developed to identify sites with the highest potential to sustain beaver damns and store surface water based on several geographic and hydrologic factors (including channel gradient, width and valley width).
-Once sites with a high likelihood of success were identified, the land owners were contacted.
-If the land owners expressed interest in having a BDA on their property the site was inspected for potential infrastructure challenges.
+Working closely with Washington’s Department of Fish and Wildlife (WDFW) and Beavers Northwest, the project team developed a Beaver Intrinsic Potential model to identify sites within the Chehalis watershed, western Washington State, with the highest potential to sustain beaver dams and store surface water.
+Once sites with a high likelihood of success were identified, the team contacted land owners to gauge interest in BDAs.
+If the land owners expressed interest in having a BDA on their property, the site was field-inspected to confirm dam-suitability and identify potential infrastructure challenges and other constraints.

-The BDA structures use untreated wood posts driven into the stream bed spanning the channel.
+The BDA structures use untreated wood posts driven into the stream bed spanning the channel perpendicular to flow.
 Vegetation is woven between the posts to slow the flow of water.
-The structure will continue to collect more debris that are drifting downstream and will provide a jump start on a dam to beavers reintroduced to the area.
+The structure will continue to collect more debris drifting downstream during higher flows, and may encourage maintenance from beavers in the vicinity.

-To evaluate the success of the BDAs, a reach was divided into thirds, the first was a control with no structures, the second had 6-12 BDAs, and the third was downstream of the BDAs and had no structures.
-In each of the three sections water temperature, hydrological changes, physical changes and biological changes were evaluated.
-Water temperature was collected continuously and other measurements were taken at intervals ranging from monthly to yearly and during various times of year to fully evaluate the changes to the ecosystem.
-It is expected that in the impact site, downstream of the BDAs, the water levels in the BDA pond and channel will increase, the large woody debris and fish presence will increase, and water temperature will decrease.
-All of which are considered improvements to the ecosystem.
+To evaluate the effectiveness of the BDAs, each project reach was divided into thirds; the first was a control reach with no structures, the middle was the treatment reach where 5-12 BDAs were constructed, and the third was downstream of the BDAs and had no structures.
+The team evaluated water temperature, hydrological changes, physical changes and biological changes in each of the three reaches.
+Before and after the BDAs were constructed, water temperatures were collected continuously and other measurements were taken at intervals ranging from monthly to annually to fully evaluate how the BDAs affect the ecosystem.
+This project is ongoing.

 Primary Habitats Impacted By Project: